casidiablo/multidex/README.md

 ### Cautions

 If you extends the `MultiDexApplication` or override the method `attachBaseContext`, you need to remember:
+*NOTE: The following cautions must be taken only on your android Application class, you don't need to apply this cautions in all classes of your app*

-- The static fields in your application class will be loaded before the `MultiDex#install`be called!
+- The static fields in your *application class* will be loaded before the `MultiDex#install`be called!
 So the suggestion is to avoid static fields with types that can be placed out of main classes.dex file.
-- The methods of your application may not have access to other classes that are loaded after your application class.
+- The methods of your *application class* may not have access to other classes that are loaded after your application class.
 As workarround for this, you can create another class (any class, in the example above, I use Runnable) and execute the method content inside it.
 Example:
 ```java
     @Override
     public void onCreate() {